Update June 1, 2020

 The Corona Virus Pandemic has made it abundantly clear how much health care is an essential, universal human need.
 We ALL pay the price for ill health.
-It is something that every human being has a right to.
+It is something that every human being has a right to, a drop of life.
 Lowering health care costs by expanding affordable health care to every resident and reducing the cost of prescription medication should be a priority of any state legislator.
 We can no longer rely or depend on the federal government being able to help or step in when health care crises arise.
 Now more than ever before, our State must continue to be in a leadership position to provide the crucial health care services in a responsible way for our residents now and into the future.

-Lower health care costs by expanding affordable health care insurance.
+Lower health care costs by maintaining and expanding "affordable" health care insurance.
 Our State needs to expand “affordable” health care insurance for everyone, including the middle- and upper middle-class residents.
 When a middle-class business woman with a family of five who lives in our Utah House District has to pay more in monthly health insurance premiums than her monthly house payment (I talk to this mother back in 2018), something is terribly wrong with our health care system.
-We can reduce health care costs and insurance premiums for everyone through preventive medical care and earlier medical treatment.
+We can reduce health care costs and insurance premiums for everyone through "preventive" medical care and "earlier" medical treatment.
 Too many families without insurance cannot pay for routine dental and medical checkups, routine diabetic and cancer screenings.
 The cost of denying basic health care results in residents in our community forced to go to emergency rooms repeatedly to deal with serious or life-threatening illnesses (that never actually get managed) amounting to hundreds of thousands of dollars in specialized medical treatment that we all end up paying for.

 Children go to school sick making other students sick or they stay home longer and fall further and further behind in school;